Rebecca Taylor, BS Psychology, BS Occupational Therapy

-Currently, she is the owner and primary therapist of Pediatric Potentials, LLC, a private practice in Bozeman, that was established in January 2003.
-Pediatric Potentials, LLC serves children from birth through adolescence who have developmental, motor, sensory or behavioral challenges.
+Currently, Rebecca is the owner and one of the practicing Occupational Therapists at Pediatric Potentials, a private practice in Bozeman, that was established in January 2003.
+Pediatric Potentials serves children from birth through 16 years old who have developmental, motor, sensory or behavioral challenges.

 Rebecca is committed to continuing to expand her knowledge in the field of occupational therapy.
 She was certified in Sensory Integration in December, 2003 and is qualified to administer Sensory Integration and Praxis Tests (SIPT).
-In addition, she was certified in Therapeutic Listening through Vital Links in 2005 and has completed many other continuing education courses: wheelchair seating and positioning, pediatric feeding and eating, neuro-developmental treatment (NDT), The P.L.A.Y.
-Project, and Handwriting without Tears.
-Recently, Rebecca completed the ATSTAR assistive technology course focusing on strategies to improve client independence.
+In addition, she was certified in Therapeutic Listening through Vital Links in 2005 and has completed many other continuing education courses including but not limited to: pediatric feeding and eating, neuro-developmental treatment (NDT), The P.L.A.Y.
+Project, Handwriting without Tears, and pediatric taping.
+Rebecca has also completed the ATSTAR assistive technology course focusing on strategies to improve client independence.
 Rebecca looks forward to the opportunity of continuing to grow as a therapist and assisting the children receiving services at Pediatric Potentials.

 Shawna Heiser, MS Applied Psychology